Is a Double Bottom Setup Bullish or Bearish?

 Double Bottom Pattern

-Double bottoms pattern setup is a reversal pattern which forms after an extended downwards trend.
+Double bottoms pattern setup is a reversal trading pattern which forms after an extended downwards trend.
 Double bottoms stock trading chart pattern is made up of two consecutive troughs that are roughly equal, with a moderate peak in between.

 Summary: